 6. The perfect cast

-If you prefer fishing poles to golf clubs, Louisiana fishing is among the best in the world and Bassmaster recently named Toledo Bend Reservoir the top in the nation.
+If you prefer fishing poles to golf clubs, Louisiana fishing is among the best in the world and Bassmaster has twice named Toledo Bend Reservoir the best in the nation.
 You can’t go wrong anywhere along the Gulf Coast or in the thousands of Louisiana lakes, rivers and bayous.

 7. Dance the weeknight away